 The next best thing is to have them perch on your finger as they drink from a hummingbird feeder.
 Use steps similar to the above to get close to the feeder.
 Perhaps hold a small twig near their feeder as a perch initially.
 Then later switch from twig to finger.

-If you have further tips or success stories about hand feeding wild birds, please share them with us.
+If you have further tips or success stories about hand feeding wild birds, please share them with all of us.